fur-q/lua-ircclient/doc/ircclient.md

 ##### errors.CONNECT

-A socket could not connect to an IRC server or DCC client.
+A socket could not connect to an IRC server or DCC peer.

 ##### errors.CLOSED

-A connection was closed by an IRC server or DCC client.
+A connection was closed by an IRC server or DCC peer.

 ##### errors.NOMEM